 In this comprehensive guide on reseller hosting, we will discuss everything related to reseller hosting: what reseller hosting is, how you can choose a reseller hosting company, what to consider when starting a reseller hosting business, what kind of investment is needed for a reseller business, how to get started with reseller hosting and how you can market a reseller business.
 So, let us begin without ado.

 Reseller hosting is a kind of hosting model wherein you purchase web hosting services from a hosting company and then resell it to others in smaller portions.
 Here, you buy bandwidth and storage space from the hosting provider at a wholesale price and then sell it at considerably higher prices, making a profit margin in the process.

 When running a reseller hosting plan, you can take benefit of the tools that will help you resell resources in a comfortable manner.
 You don’t need to have the technical knowledge of running servers.
 Here, you do not own physical servers.
-So, the task of maintaining bandwidth, hardware or issues pertaining to the server is mostly carried out by the company you purchased the reseller hosting from.
+So, the task of maintaining bandwidth, hardware or issues pertaining to the server is mostly carried out by the company you purchased the cheap reseller hosting from.

 When you or your clients face any technical problems, you just need to reach out to your hosting provider and they will take care of it.

 Furthermore, most reseller hosting plans provide you with the tools that you need to manage your reseller account.
 You have complete access to the master control panel, the Web Host Manager (WHM) that lets you customize your hosting packages and offer your customers their own control panel.